sabbyanandan/spring-xd-cf-hackathon/README.md

 Idea
 ----
-You have Apps running in CF and you'd like to automatically scale them on-demand.
+You have Apps running in [Cloud Foundry](http://www.pivotal.io/platform-as-a-service/pivotal-cf) and you'd like to automatically scale them on-demand.
 A demand can be throughput based or may be derived from metrics or perhaps you would want to adjust sclaing based on a certain day/time (ex: Thanksgiving, Christmas, ..)

 Spring XD fits perfectly for this requirement.
 The [source](https://github.com/spring-projects/spring-xd/wiki/Sources) and [sink](https://github.com/spring-projects/spring-xd/wiki/Sinks) modules could expedite operationalizing data-driven dynamic deployments seamlessly.
 You can get this up and running out-of-the-box and the important fact is that you don't write any code.